schmxtz/jptranscription/README.md

 >    - If the German word ends with *to* like in *Auto*, it is pronounced.
 But if it ends with *t*, *tt*, *dt* or *d*, then
 >  the *o* in *to* is silent like in [*alt*](https://www.youtube.com/watch?v=d8XzbxmtrbY) (「アルト」), [*Bett*](https://www.youtube.com/watch?v=nLU6-9qDJMA) (「ベット」), [*Stadt*](https://www.youtube.com/watch?v=Q-qnZiMsD_U) (「シュタット」) and *Fahrrad*
 >  (「ファーラート」).
+> - It is not possible to faithfully represent German words with *ö* and *ü* in Japanese.
+I'm still working on a way to make them sound as close to German a possible

 # Contributions: